deadlyvipers/dojo_rules/introduction.md

 I also like the Git and HTML/CSS Paths about equally.

-Killing history using git rebase.
+Killing history using Git rebase.